|

 Like other self-made men, Stubb is embarrassed by assistance.

-Benefits, like the one last year
+Benefits, like the

 given by his friends Joe Ely, Terry